AshutoshPijdurkar/PowerBI_Repo1/README.md

+Entire Project is Based on file called "Questions of Project .pdf".

 What I Did:
 I created dashboard to help understand COVID-19 data better.
 I used Power BI to make charts and maps that show how cases and deaths have changed over  time and  across different countries.
 Main Goals: